Power & Oppression

 It’s about clarity, so choice can return.

-You are welcome to return whenever you feel ready to continue.
+You are welcome to return whenever you feel ready.

 Structures of Power